programminghistorian/ph-submissions/en/drafts/originals/visualizing-data-with-r-and-ggplot2.md

 ```

-{% include figure.html filename="en-or-visualizing-data-with-r-and-ggplot2-03.png" alt=" Bar graph showing percentage of destination cities that are domestic, EU, and non-EU with aggregated data per country and type of country." caption=" Figure 3.
+{% include figure.html filename="en-or-visualizing-data-with-r-and-ggplot2-03.png" alt="Bar graph showing percentage of destination cities that are domestic, EU, and non-EU with aggregated data per country and type of country." caption="Figure 3.
 Bar graph showing percentage of destination cities that are domestic, EU, and non-EU with aggregated data per country and type of country." %}

 Again, we created a new tibble that contained data aggregating per country and destination city type (EU, non-EU, etc).
 We passed a new parameter to the ggplot() command named fill that indicates the column for different bars, and We also added the parameter position to geom_bar() so that the bars do not get stacked (which is the default) but are instead placed side by side.
 Again, ggplot2 has chosen sensible defaults regarding colors and legend placement.